raphaelsalak/SteveHarvey-game/README.md

 1. Create a java fx project in your eclipse ide.

-2. Create a package name it "application" if you don't already have the default package.
+2. Create a package name it "application" if you don't already have the default "application" package.

 3. Copy the Game.java, Gameobject.java, HarveyFace.jpg, and Dumbbell-Nebula.jpg into your package.

 4. To copy the .jpg files, click on it, then click save image as.
-Drag the images to the application package.
-Make sure it retains the same name as their original respective filename.
+Drag the .jpg files to the application package.
+Make sure it retains the same name as their original respective filenames.

 5. Before you run, make sure eclipse run configuration is compatible with javafx.